Paycheck Protection Program (PPP) Loans and Application

 Max loan amount

-Use these steps to calculate the maximum amount you can borrow, using your tax records from either 2019 or 2020 (your choice):
+Use these worksheets to calculate the maximum amount you can borrow, based on your tax records from either 2019 or 2020 (your choice):

 Your covered period is the length of time between when the funds are disbursed to you, and the date by which you must spend all of your PPP loan funds.
 You have 10 months after the end of the covered period to file for forgiveness before you are required to begin paying back your loan.

 You are responsible for determining your covered period.
 It should represent the length of time your requested loan amount will cover your eligible expenses.
-(Keep in mind, you must document how you spend the money in order for your loan to be forgiven. )
+(Just remember, you must document how you spend the money in order for your loan to be forgiven. )

 To determine your covered period, review the list of eligible expenses, keeping in mind that 60% of your requested loan amount must be spent on payroll expenses.
 Then determine how long it will take you to spend the loan amount you're applying for.

-A helpful guideline: 2.5 times your average payroll costs will be spent in roughly 10 weeks.
-For companies in the Accommodation and Food Services category (NAICS code beginning with 72), 3.5 times your average payroll costs will be spent in roughly 14 weeks.
+A helpful guideline: 2.5 times your average payroll costs will be spent in roughly 10 weeks, if you use the loan for payroll only.

 Instructions for applying